Skip to content

 Here’s how to do it right:

-• List 5 to 9 bullet points in the ‘main activities and responsibilities’ field.
-Focus on the ones that outline your achievements and impact as an employee.
+• List 5–9 bullet points in the ‘main activities and responsibilities’ field.

 • Focus on internships, volunteering, and transferable skills relevant to the new role if you’re writing a CV with no work experience.